steven-liou/console-puts/README.md

     puts "this is line 2"
     ```

-- But if you input a number before `cp`, then it will apply the option to all lines
+- But if you input a number before `cp`, then it will apply the print option to all lines
   - In Ruby,

     ```vim